The difference between the web of a few years ago and the web today is Social Media.

 Ask yourself the question, “What do I want to get out of Social Media?”.

 The answer to this question should direct you to the type of Social Media activities you should participate in….
 What activities you will benefit the most from.

-If you are looking to network online with people who share your passion for swimming then joining Digg is probably not the most productive way to go about that.
+If you are looking to network online with people who share your passion for swimming then joining certain social networks is probably not the most productive way to go about that.

 Below I made a quick chart of common Social Media activities and what needs they meet.
 Please keep in mind that this chart just gives you a small piece of a much bigger picture.
 There are many more social media activities and tons more Social Networking sites;